 I keep my machine(s) secure by doing the traditional things that you hear over and over: keeping software up-to-date, running up-to-date scans, avoiding malicious websites and downloads, not falling for phishing, and so on and so on.

-I use LastPass as my password manager to manage my passwords and additional security information.
+I use LastPass as my password manager to manage all my passwords and additional security information.

 I use Google Authenticator, a form of two-factor authentication, to access my LastPass vault.
-(There are several forms of two-factor authentication available in LastPass.)
-What two-factor authentication boils down to is that if I’m not logged into my LastPass account, then you can’t get in even if you know my master password.
-To get access to my LastPass vault, you need both my master password and my cellphone.
+You can’t get in to my LastPass account even if you know my master password.
+To get access you need both my master password and my mobile phone.

 I have LastPass automatically log out after some amount of time on any device which I’m not 100% certain won’t get stolen or accessed without my permission.